English

 Success Criteria labels will be used as an indicator of the progress that has occurred throughout the course of the lesson.
 The labels need to be specific to the year group objective and the Success Criteria specific to each year group.
 The success criteria SHOULD NOT be generic but SHOULD BE differentiated and matched to the children’s ability.

 The modelling resources used by teachers to facilitate learning should indicate progress clearly and use models, images and other interactive stimuli vital to the children achieving mastery (by the end of the academic year).
-Marking and assessment within lessons (Verbal Feedback), at the point of learning, should be an integral part of practice.
-Please use the ‘Next Steps’ to further challenge the Greater Depth children or to consolidate learningIt is an expectation that when the children’s work merits it, the ‘next step’ will be given.
-Crucially, teachers need to mark and acknowledge the ‘next step’ feedback by marking and initialling it.
+Marking and assessment within lessons (Verbal Feedback), at the point of learning, should be an integral part of practice, in particular margin marking.
+Please use the ‘Grow’ to further challenge the Greater Depth children or to consolidate learning and ‘Glow’ to show areas where children have succeededIt is an expectation that when the children’s work merits it, the ‘Grow’ will be given, but certainly at the end of each extended piece of writing.
+Crucially, teachers need to mark and acknowledge the ‘Grow’ feedback by marking and initialling it.

-When marking any piece of work that contains writing (English, history, geography etc) the teacher must mark to the Success Criteria of the lesson.
-However, it is essential that the basic skills of writing are also marked and addressed if required ie. It would be unacceptable to allow an unpunctuated piece of writing to permitted in history.
+When marking any piece of work that contains writing (English, History, Geography etc) the teacher must mark to the Success Criteria of the lesson.
+However, it is essential that the basic skills of writing are also marked and addressed if required ie. It would be unacceptable to allow an unpunctuated piece of writing to permitted in History.
 The basic skills of English need to be utilised accurately at all times and in all subjects.

 Phonics